Brain Tumors: Coping with Thinking and Memory Problems

 Pace yourself to prevent exhaustion.

-Talk with your doctor or nurse about starting an exercise program, such as walking.
+Talk with your doctor or nurse about starting an exercise program, such as walking, and about medicines or other treatments that might be helpful.

 Ask for help from family members or friends if you need it.
 They can help you both emotionally and with daily activities.